 - Healthy aging

-Our research teams have expertise in a variety of advanced research methodology including epidemiological studies, moderation and mediation analysis, complex intervention development and evaluation, qualitative inquiry in humanistic science, mixed-method research design, cost-effective analysis, psychometric research, systematic review and network meta-analysis.
-We also have international collaborative links as well as partnership with the local health and social care stakeholders to optimize research utilization through implementation science in health practice advancement and policy-making.
+Our research teams have expertise in a variety of advanced research methodology, including epidemiological studies, moderation and mediation analysis, complex intervention development and evaluation, qualitative inquiry in humanistic science, mixed-method research design, cost-effectiveness analysis, psychometric research, systematic review and network meta-analysis.
+We also have international collaborative links as well as partnership with the local health and social care stakeholders to optimize research utilization through implementation science in health practice advancement and policy-making

 Cancer and Palliative Care